"You know, you could stay forever, if you want to. There's just one tiny thing we have to do first..."

 Dark Is/Is Not Evil: Both tropes come into play here: One the one hand, the Other World is in a constant state of nightfall, which makes things look pretty threatening later on, and the buildings are more dimly-lit in the climax than they were earlier.
 On the other hand, it is a black cat who helps Coraline the most while she's in the Other World.

 Coraline: Wybie's got a cat like you at home.
 Not the quiet Wybie, the one that talks too much.
 You must be the other cat.
-The cat: I'm not the other anything.
+The cat: No, I'm not the other anything.
 I'm me.
 Coraline: Um, I can see you don't have button eyes, but if you're the same cat, how can you talk?
 The cat: I just can.
 Coraline: Cats don't talk at home.
-The cat: No? (sarcastically) You're CLEARLY the expert on these things.
+The cat: No? (sarcastically) Well, you're clearly the expert on these things.

 Eye Scream: "Black is traditional...
 But if you'd prefer pink... or vermilion... or chartreuse...
 Though you might make me jealous!"
 The fact that there's a needle next to the buttons makes it that much worse...